Lecrapouille/zipper/README.md

 ![Zipper](doc/logo.png)

 [Zipper](https://github.com/lecrapouille/zipper) is a C++11 wrapper around minizip compression library.
-Its goal is to bring the power and simplicity of minizip to a more object oriented/c++ user friendly library.
+Its goal is to bring the power and simplicity of minizip to a more object-oriented/c++ user-friendly library.

-This project is a fork of the original [project](https://github.com/sebastiandev/zipper/tree/v2.x.y).
-The original project was born out of the necessity of a compression library that would be reliable, simple and flexible.
-By flexibility I mean supporting all kinds of inputs and outputs, but specifically been able to compress into memory instead of been restricted to file compression only, and using data from memory instead of just files as well.
+This project is the continuation of the original [project](https://github.com/sebastiandev/zipper/tree/v2.x.y).
+The original project was born out of the necessity of a compression library that would be reliable, simple, and flexible.
+By flexibility I mean supporting all kinds of inputs and outputs, but specifically being able to compress into memory instead of being restricted to file compression only, and using data from memory instead of just files as well.

-This current fork repo has been made because the original project was no longer maintained by original authors and I, Lecrapouille, has some issues due of missing administration rights (needed for CI, branch management ...).
+This current fork repo has been made because the original project was no longer maintained by the original authors and I, Lecrapouille, have some issues due to missing administration rights (needed for CI, branch management ...).

 ## Zipper Features

 - [x] Create zip in memory.
-- [x] Allow files, vector and generic streams as input to zip.
+- [x] Allow files, vectors, and generic streams as input to zip.
-- [x] File mappings for replacing strategies (overwrite if exists or use alternative name from mapping).
+- [x] File mappings for replacing strategies (overwrite if exists or use alternative names from mapping).
-- [x] Password protected zip (EAS).
+- [x] Password-protected zip (EAS).
-- [x] Multi platform.
+- [x] Multi-platform.
 - [x] Project compiled as static and dynamic libraries.
 - [x] Protection against the [Zip Slip attack](https://security.snyk.io/research/zip-slip-vulnerability).
 - [x] Non-regression tests.